marcoiampieri/uni_projects/master_projects/clermont-ferrand/ML_course/README.md

-### This folder contains the notebooks of the exercises from the _Machine Learning_ course's hands-on sessions.
+### This folder contains the notebooks for the _Machine Learning_ course's hands-on sessions exercises.

 ### The exercises' tasks and results are fully explained in the respective notebooks.